 Rheumatoid Arthritis (RA) is an autoimmune condition that affects the joints, muscles, ligaments and soft tissue.
 It is an inflammatory condition that is characterised by pain, swelling and weakness.
-It can affect any part of the body, but commonly begins in the small joints of the hand and/or feet.
+It can affect any part of the body, but commonly begins in the small joints of the hands and/or feet.
 RA often affects both sides of the body in the same way, but this is not always the case.

-If you notice swelling and pain in your joint(s) which feel warm to touch, you should contact your GP, who may refer you to a Rheumatologist.
+If you notice swelling and pain in your joint(s) which feel warm to the touch, you should contact your GP, who may refer you to a Rheumatologist.
 Early intervention is key to successful treatment, so do not delay in seeking help.

-If your GP has referred you to a Consultant Rheumatologist they will conduct thorough investigations to decide if you have rheumatoid arthritis and what treatment you need.
+If your GP has referred you to a Consultant Rheumatologist, they will conduct thorough investigations to decide if you have rheumatoid arthritis and what treatment you need.
 They may refer you on to other services, such as:

 If you think you need to see a Rheumatologist, then please make an appointment with your GP in order to be referred.